 Fitting Noisestop F7+ below hard floor finishes

 Please check this with the flooring company that is supplying or fitting your floor finish.
-If you are laying carpet tiles and vinyl flooring, you should use the resilient layer below the floor finish.
-The resilient layer should be bonded to the acoustic underlay with a floor grade adhesive.
+If you are laying carpet tiles and vinyl flooring, use the resilient layer below the floor finish.
+The resilient layer should be bonded to the acoustic underlay with Isobond adhesive.

 Fitting Noisestop F7+ below carpet

 Nail or glue Perimeter strips to the floor before you install the gripper rods.
 You should then nail the gripper rods onto the perimeter strips.
 Lay the Noisestop F7+ in a brick bond pattern over the floor.
 Ensure that no gaps are left between the acoustic mats and the perimeter strips and between the acoustic matting sheets.

 Fitting Noisestop F7+ to stairs

 Complying with Building Regulations Part E

 There is no requirement to fix this product to the subfloor if you carry out any other domestic or commercial applications.
 Unless you are carrying out work to comply with the Building Regulations, you do not need to fix the acoustic underlay to the floor.

 Fitting Noisestop F7+ in kitchens and bathrooms

 When installing an acoustic underlay in kitchens and bathrooms, the units should not be sat on the matting.
 To ensure the correct floor heights, the units should be set on plywood or MDF sheet.
 This will ensure the same floor height throughout.
 In kitchens, lay the acoustic mats up to the kitchen plinth; lay the underlay below the units to reduce airborne sound transfer.
 For bathrooms, ensure toilets and sinks are raised to ensure the correct floor height.

 We would always recommend that you check with your flooring company to check the suitability of the final floor finish with an acoustic underlay.
 Due to the number of different floor finishes available, it is not always possible to check the product’s suitability with every floor finish.